twrecked/hass-aarlo/README.md

   password: !secret arlo_password
 ```

-The following configuration adds some connection keep alive mechanisms to try to work around limitations in using the Arlo web interface.
+The following configuration adds some connection keep alive mechanisms to try to work around limitations in using the Arlo web API.

 ```yaml
 aarlo: